- A river basin is the land drained by a river and that river’s tributaries.

 |Appearance||Black, may appear with splotches of darker colors|

-The black rat snake goes by many different names, including black snake, black chicken snake, black coluber, western rat snake, or pilot black snake.
-Some of these names can make it difficult to know whether or not you’re dealing with a black rat snake, as both the eastern indigo snake and the eastern racer can be called black snake.
-There is one subspecies of black rat snake.
+The black rat snake goes by many different names.
+These include black snake, black chicken snake, black coluber, western rat snake, or pilot black snake.
+Some of these names can make it difficult to know whether or not you’re dealing with a black rat snake.
+In fact, both the eastern indigo snake and the eastern racer can be called the black snake.
+There are one subspecies of black rat snake.

 |Scientific Name||Agkistrodon contortrix|

 |Lifespan||Up to 29 years|

 |Size||2 to 3 feet|

 |Appearance||Diamond head with copper coloration in an hourglass pattern|

 The copperhead snake bites more people in America each year than any other species of snake, including those in the Chesapeake Bay basin.
 However, this doesn’t mean they’re outwardly aggressive to people.
 Instead, thanks to their copper hue, they easily blend into the fallen leaves.
 As a result, it can be easy to accidentally step on one of these snakes, leading to a bite out of defense.